All faculty emails are email@example.com.

 Lead Teacher, Grade 5

-Yun Doyle has a bachelor’s degree in education from Huazhong Normal University and was selected by the Chinese Language Council, Hanban, to participate in the Confucius Institute’s teaching program.
-Before coming to DMIS, Yun was a teacher’s assistant in the Adams School District and has been teaching Mandarin Chinese through the Great Wall Chinese Academy and Confucius Classroom.
-In China, Yun taught for Wuhan Horticulture College and also worked as the Youth Secretary for Wuhan Central Government.
-She has worked for international companies in Beijing and Shanghai where she developed management training strategies and delivered training programs.
-She holds a master’s degree in business administration from Napier University in Scotland, where she also completed computer and English communication courses from Delter International Business Institute of Montreal.
-In her free time, Yun has received numerous awards for public speaking and has even been a radio hostess.
-She is a semi-professional photojournalist who has published articles with the China Travelers and the Chinese World magazine.
+Yun Doyle has a bachelor’s degree in education from Huazhong Normal University in China and master’s degree in business administration from Napier University in Scotland.
+Before coming to ISD, Yun taught Mandarin Chinese through the Great Wall Chinese Academy and Confucius Classroom.
+In China, Yun taught Wuhan Horticulture College and also worked as the Youth Leader for Wuhan Central Government.
+She has worked for international companies in Beijing and Shanghai where she developed management and training strategies and instructed training programs.
+In her free time, Yun likes travelling, she is a semi-professional photojournalist who has published several articles with Chinese magazines.
+Yun has also received numerous awards for public speaking and has even been a radio hostess.

 Chang-Tsui “Tracy” Chang